 - B shares. which may carry rights to income but no voting rights and no rights to capital

 - C shares, which carry no voting rights and no rights to income but all rights to capital

-From the outset the head of family will make a transfer of assets in exchange for becoming a registered shareholder of all share classes.
-There is no chargeable transfer because assets have simply been exchanged such that there is no resulting loss to their estate.
+From the outset, the head of the family will make a transfer of assets in exchange for becoming a registered shareholder of all share classes.
+There is no chargeable transfer because assets have simply been exchanged such that there is no resulting loss in their estate.
 Thereafter the Class C shares can be gifted to family members.
-Class B income shares can be retained by the head of family.
+Class B income shares can be retained by the head of the family.
 The B shares may have a modest value but it would be minor compared to the value of the Class C shares.
 The Class A voting shares will have little or no value but will allow the holder to control the FIC and therefore dictate what happens to the assets owned by the FIC.
-As a result, the head of family can continue to administer corporate assets without interference but will have given away the substantial value – which is contained in the Class C shares.
-UK IHT is therefore eliminated or reduced provided that the head of family survives for seven years after giving away the valuable Class C shares.
+As a result, the head of the family can continue to administer corporate assets without interference but will have given away the substantial value – which is contained in the Class C shares.
+UK IHT is therefore eliminated or reduced provided that the head of the family survives for seven years after giving away the valuable Class C shares.

 Once a UK entity is incorporated, we provide a domiciliary service, which includes the provision of company secretarial, registered office and nominee shareholder services.
 Full management services from our own licensed corporate directors are also available and highly advisable in most cases.
 Re-mailing services are available at modest cost for all companies established by Sovereign.